FedeClaudi/Term.jl/docs/src/basics/styled_text.md

 # Styled text
 The term `styled text` refers to text printed out to a terminal (or other `::IO`) with either color or other style (e.g., bold, italic) information.
 This is done by adding `ANSI` escape sequences in a string being printed to the terminal.
-These escape sequences are not rendered as caracters but add the style information.
+These escape sequences are not rendered as characters but add the style information.

 ## Style macros
 The easiest way to add style information to a `String` in `Term` is using the dedicated macros: